ebalzuweit-AB/database-streaming-poc/README.md

 # Database Streaming PoC

-This repo demonstrates using Debezium to stream changes from a source database to a sink, via Kafka messages.
+This repo demonstrates using Kafka Connect and Debezium to stream changes from a source database to a sink.

+## Features

+### Create new records

+New records will be created in the sink database.

+### Update existing records

+Updated records will be synched to the sink database.

+### Delete existing records

+Deleted records will be deleted in the sink database.

+### Table evolution

+Table changes in the source database will be reflected in the sink database.

+### Schema evolution

+New tables in the source database will be tracked by the source connector.
+	A new sink connector will be required to sync the new table.

+### Snapshotting

+The source connector will take a snapshot of the source database on creation.

+### Connector downtime

+Source and sink connectors will gracefully recover from downtime.

 ## Usage